2025 AHL Skills Competition

 Trey Fix-Wolansky, Cleveland Monsters (CBJ)

 Someone like Fix-Wolansky is tailor-made for an event like this.
 He is an offense-first player who will shoot with regularity but can also distribute the puck with creativity.
-He is well on his way to a 30-goal season.
+He is well on his way to a 30-goal season with 15 through 35 games.

 Isak Rosén, Rochester Americans (BUF)